qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

    ":ref:`REQUEST <services_basics_request>`", "Yes", "Name of the request (**GetCapabilities**)" ":ref:`VERSION <wms_version>`", "No", "Version of the service"

-In addition to the standard ones, QGIS Server supports as well as the following extra parameters:
+In addition to the standard ones, QGIS Server supports as well the following extra parameters: